Beefsteak: Indonesia

 In Indonesia, bistik jawa is a beefsteak dish that is influenced by Dutch cuisine.
 Another Indonesian beefsteak is selat solo with Dutch-influence, a specialty of Surakarta, Central Java.

 Italy

 In Italy, steak was not widely eaten until after World War II because the relatively rugged countryside does not readily accommodate the space and resource demands of large herds of cattle.
 Some areas of Piedmont, Lombardy, and Tuscany, however, were renowned for the quality of their beef.
 Bistecca alla fiorentina is a well-known specialty of Florence; it is typically served with just a salad.
 From the 1960s onward, economic gains allowed more Italians to afford a red-meat diet.

 Mexico

 In Mexico, as well as in Spain and other former Spanish colonies, bistec (a Spanish loanword from English "beefsteak") refers to dishes of salted and peppered beef sirloin strips.
 One form of Mexican bistec is usually flattened with a meat tenderizing tool.
-The dish is usually served in tortillas as a taco.
+The dish is often served in tortillas as a taco.